krishealty/jack-keylogger/README.md

 • Get hardware Data from the Target Computer every 10 seconds.
 • The program will destroy itself if the target tries to find the email client.

+## ANTIVIRUS TEST

+Program is clean, virus free and safe to use.